 Relax by watching a first-run movie in this 1947 movie house in downtown Coronado.
-The theater just celebrated its grand re-opening in June 2011, after being closed for more than ten years.
+The theater re-opened i2011, after being closed for more than ten years.
 Enjoy the artistic beauty, inside and out, of this one-of-a-kind historic cinema.

 1100 Orange Avenue

-Come and explore Coronado's unique heritage in this 1911 landmark building.
+Explore Coronado's unique heritage in this 1911 landmark building.
 Not only will you learn how the Spanish came to discover this small island, you will find out all about its diverse range of historic homes built with Tudor, English Revival, Spanish Colonial Revival, Craftsman, Victorian and Neoclassical influences.
-Be sure to check out the Visitor Center where you can find many maps and tour guides.
+Its Visitor Center also offers interesting tours.

 National Historic Landmark